*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 This should actually be step #2 because you will buy your domain after you choose a hosting package, but it is best to start brainstorming as early as possible.

-I personally use Siteground, and I am so happy with the service!
+I personally use Siteground, and I am so happy with them.
 They have been great to work with and have answered any of my questions really quickly every time, I am so happy I did my research and found them.
 Set-up was a breeze, too!

-Previously I used Bluehost for an old blog I had and it was just okay, but based on my research their service has really went downhill over the past year.
-Siteground has exceeded my expectations! (plus I just really like their logo – green is my favorite color!)
+Previously I used Bluehost for an old blog I had and it was just okay, but based on my research their service has really gone downhill over the past couple of years.
+Siteground has exceeded my expectations! (plus I just really like their logo green is my favorite color!)

 Choose Your Hosting Plan